hkhanna/django-base/USAGE.md

 1. Add papertrail via the Heroku interface.
 1. Create a Postmark server if using email.
 1. Create the first superuser on production: `heroku run python manage.py createsuperuser --app <app_name>`
-1. If you're using social auth, add the appropriate `Social Applications`.

 #### Heroku - Production Environment Variables